 Many organisations I work with in terms of social media approach social media from the point of view of broadcasting.
 So when they sit down to put something into the social media space, the first thought is what ‘we have got to say?’

 Let me answer that question with the opening lyrics from the song ‘stop, collaborate and listen.’

 That to me is why he is a hero in the social media space.
-He has given us all the advice on how to approach social media in four words, backed by a beat and Queen’s immortal bassline from their song ‘Under Pressure’.
+He has given us all the advice on how to approach social media in four words, backed by a beat and the heavily-borrowed immortal bassline from Queen’s song ‘Under Pressure’.

 In social media, we need to spend more time stopping to think about what we are adding to the space, more time collaborating (perhaps with other organisations, our staff or even our audience group itself) and, perhaps most importantly, we need to listen to what our customers are telling us about their good experiences, their bad experiences – even their ideas in terms of why they’d do business with us.

 When you approach social media, do you just simply talk or do you stop, collaborate and listen?
 If it’s the former, you may need to take on board some advice from a 90s rapper.
 If it’s the latter, then you are well on the way to social media success.

 Oh, and word to your mother.